famished-tiger/Rley/examples/data_formats/JSON/README.md

 - Output the resulting parse tree in different representations
 - Create a JSON minifier in less than 50 lines that comptacts JSON text.

+To try the command-line, do:
+ruby json_demo.rb --help

 ### Source files